sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/14-encoders-decoders.md

 ## Encoder

-Converts multiple input signals into a single output signal with fewer lines, typically in binary or base systems.
+Converts multiple input lines into a single output line with fewer lines, typically in binary or base systems.
 Have $n$ inputs and $m$ outputs where
 $n = 2^m$.

+In simple encoders, in the input lines, maximum one will be active at a time.

 ### Priority Encoder

 When 2 or more input lines are activated in a priority encoder, the input having the highest priority will take precedence.
 An improvement over simple encoder at the cost of extra logic.
-Used in interrupt controllers.
+Used in interrupt controllers and as positional encoders.

 ### Decimal to BCD Encoder